 Patient Recruitment, Phenotyping and Disease Stratification

-Workstrand 1 will develop a comprehensive PBC cohort and bioresource.
+The development of a comprehensive PBC cohort and bioresource is the main goal of Workstrand 1.
 This will contain fully anonymised medical information on patients with PBC including symptoms, laboratory data and response to current treatments (disease stratification).
 The bioresource will contain clinical samples such as blood and DNA that can be used to identify markers that predict drug response and disease progression.
 By developing a large cohort of PBC patients we will be able to identify patients who can be recruited to clinical trials (Workstrand 3) as well as supporting laboratory studies (Workstrand 2) to develop potential new treatments.

 Workstrand 1 therefore co-ordinates national patient recruitment with storage (biobanking) of serum, urine, stool and DNA to achieve a growing cohort of 5,700 patients.
 This group will also be grouped or stratified by their response to the commonest treatment for PBC, ursodeoxycholic acid (UDCA or “urso”).
 The genotyping of the Genome Wide Association Study (GWAS) of the entire cohort commenced in June 2017, allowing us to assess the pathways implicated in disease severity (genotyping will be to phenotype).